MaterializeInc/materialize/doc/user/content/sql/types/jsonb.md

 The type of JSON element you're accessing dictates the RHS's type.

-- JSON objects require a `string`:
+- Use a `string` to return the value for a specific key:

   ```sql
   SELECT '{"1": 2, "a": ["b", "c"]}'::jsonb->'1' AS field_jsonb;